Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Proofs of Knowledge of Discrete Log: A Survey and an Extension

-\paragraph{The Cramer--Damgard--Schoenmakers protocol.} CDS extends the Schnorr protocol to the case where the prover wants to convince the verifier that she knows the discrete log of at least one out of several commonly known numbers $a_1,\ldots,a_k\in G$, while making sure that the verifier learns nothing else in the process.
-In particular the verifier does not learn to which of the $a_i$s the discrete log corresponds.
+\paragraph{The CDS protocol} CDS extends the Schnorr protocol to the case where the prover wants to convince the verifier that she knows the discrete log of \emph{at least one out of several} commonly known elements $a_1,\ldots,a_k\in G\setminus\{1\}$, while making sure that the verifier learns nothing else in the process.
+In particular, the verifier does not learn to which of $a_1,\ldots,a_k$ the discrete log corresponds.

-In a nutshell, the idea is to have the prover and verifier run $k$ copies of the Schnorr protocol, where the verifier allows the prover to choose the $k$ challenges, subject to the constraint that all the challenges sum up to a single ``master challenge'' that the verifier chooses.
-This allows to the prover to perform the simulation strategy of the Schnorr protocol for all but one of the $k$ copies (the one corresponding to the discrete logarithm that is supposedly known).
+In a nutshell, the idea is to have the prover $P_{\text{CDS}}$ and the verifier $V_{\text{CDS}}$ of the protocol run $k$ copies of the interaction between $P_{\text{Schnorr}}$ and $V_{\text{Schnorr}}$ from the Schnorr protocol, where $V_{\text{CDS}}$ allows $P_{\text{CDS}}$ to choose the $k$ challenges, subject to the constraint that all the challenges sum up to a single ``master challenge'' that $V_{\text{CDS}}$ chooses.
+This allows $P_{\text{CDS}}$ to simulate (i.e., sample a transcript for) the Schnorr protocol for all but one of the $k$ copies (the one corresponding to the discrete logarithm that is supposedly known).